-- > Pupil at high risk of exclusion

-- Pupil being re-integrated after exclusion

-- Incident occurs in wider community

-- Other restorative practices may have failed
+- ➤ Pupil at high risk of exclusion - ➤ Pupil being re-integrated after exclusion - Incident occurs in wider community - Other restorative practices may have failed

-The difference between conferencing and (2) circles is that harm caused is always already acknowledged but the wrong doer and they are willing to find ways to repair that harm done in the presence of family, teachers and most importantly the harmed party.
+The difference between conferencing and (2) circles is that harm caused is always already acknowledged by the wrong doer and they are willing to find ways to repair that harm done in the presence of family, teachers and most importantly the harmed party.

 The script for restorative conference is enclosed as Appendix 2.
-Parents will be informed of the above restorative approaches through a parent and pupil leaflet issued at the start of each academic year.
+Parents will be informed of the above restorative approaches through a parent and pupil leaflet issued when children join the school.
+It is also on the school website.
 See Appendix 3.

-• The class teacher discusses the school rules with each class at the start of each academic year and revisited when necessary.
+- The class teacher discusses the school rules with each class at the start of each academic year and revisited when necessary.
 In addition to the school rules, each class also has its own classroom rules, which is agreed by the children and displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school.
-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during circle time.

-- The school follows the County PSHE curriculum that promotes positive self esteem, teaches strategies for anger management and helps children to identify their own and others feelings. - Annually parents/carers, children and the school review and sign the home school Agreement.
+If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during circle time. - The school follows the County PSHE curriculum that promotes positive self esteem, teaches strategies for anger management and helps children to identify their own and others feelings. - When children join the school parents/carers, children and the school review and sign the home school Agreement.

-5. Sanctions
+6. Sanctions